-Ashton Kutcher’s two-dimensional portrayal of the Steve Jobs may not have spawned a box office hit, but masses of Americans continue to be fascinated with the late Apple executive.
-While many aspects of Jobs’ life have been probed in books and films, few portrayals have centered on Jobs’ faith.
+Ashton Kutcher's two-dimensional portrayal of the Steve Jobs may not have spawned a box office hit, but masses of Americans continue to be fascinated with the late Apple executive.
+While many aspects of Jobs' life have been probed in books and films, few portrayals have centered on Jobs' faith.
+Until now.

 Brett T. Robinson, visiting professor of marketing at the University of Notre Dame, has just published a new book that details how Jobs intermingled the technological and the transcendent.
-In Appletopia: Media Technology and the Religious Imagination of Steve Jobs, Robinson argues that religion–from Zen Buddhism to Catholicism to mystical futurism–defined Jobs’ design methodology and approach to business.
-I first encountered Robinson’s work in his article for WIRED entitled, “How Steve Jobs Turned Technology – And Apple – Into Religion” and shortly after was sucked into his book.
-Here we talk about Jobs’ Buddhist beliefs, how religion influenced his approach to business, and why Jobs thought computers were “spiritual liberators.”
+In Appletopia: Media Technology and the Religious Imagination of Steve Jobs, Robinson argues that religion--from Zen Buddhism to Catholicism to mystical futurism--defined Jobs' design methodology and approach to business.
+I first encountered Robinson's work in his article for WIRED entitled, "How Steve Jobs Turned Technology - And Apple - Into Religion" and shortly after was sucked into his book.
+Here we talk about Jobs' Buddhist beliefs, how religion influenced his approach to business, and why Jobs thought computers were "spiritual liberators."

 JM: Steve Jobs saw the personal computer as a “spiritual liberator” rather than a dehumanizing machine.
 Can you say some more about that?